hiimsharon/icu-ventilator-adjustment/README.md

 <br>

-This project learns and predicts the clinical decision workflow used for ICU mechanical ventilator adjustment through multivariate time-series analysis.
+This project implements a multi-phase clinical decision framework designed to model and predict mechanical ventilator adjustment workflows in intensive care units using multivariate time-series data.

 <br>